 Sclerotherapy removes spider veins and reticular vessels using several techniques that scar the vein.
 As the scarring blocks blood flow in targeted areas, the blood vessels gradually diminish in size and disappear.

-Standard sclerotherapy is performed by injecting a medicated solution or foam that irritates vessel walls and makes them collapse.
+Standard sclerotherapy is performed by injecting hypertonic saline that irritates vessel walls and makes them collapse.
 This procedure is effective and takes about 15-60 minutes.

 How are lasers used to perform vein removal?